hackkosice/new-web/content/marathon/_index.md

       content: |
         - More open task that you can interpret yourself
         - Usually requires more time and goal is to create some application, design sheet, train AI etc.
-        - You can be creative and it's completely up to you what you will come up with!
+        - You can be creative, and it's completely up to you what you will come up with!

 prizes:
   featureItem: